Jill Zarin's Husband Bobby Zarin Dead at 71 After Cancer Battle

 Charles Sykes/Bravo/NBCU Photo Bank via Getty Images

-Bobby Zarin, husband of The Real Housewives of New York City star Jill Zarin, has died on Jan.
-13 after battling cancer for years.
+Bobby Zarin, husband of The Real Housewives of New York City star Jill Zarin, died on Saturday after battling cancer for years.
 He was 71.

+on Jan.
+13, Jill shared an official statement on her website on behalf of the family, "With the heaviest of hearts, we are devastated to share the news that our beloved Bobby Zarin passed away peacefully today surrounded by family after a courageous battle with cancer.
+There are no words to describe how heartbroken we are.
+Thank you, everyone for all your love, and support during this difficult time."

-"He's in a better place now," said friend Ramona Singer, who confirmed the news to E!
+"He's in a better place now," said friend and castmate Ramona Singerto E!
 News.

+Sonja Morgan also expressed her sadness over the loss: "Bobby was to cornerstone to that family.
+I’m so sad and devastated he’s not there anymore."

+Andy Cohen tweeted his condolences, "I always enjoyed Bobby Zarin and admired his cool presence and steady hand.
+My condolences to @Jillzarin and the whole family. #RIP."

 In an emotional video posted on her Instagram page on December 3, Jill revealed he was in the hospital and "was OK."